 The U.S. Department of the Treasury was established in 1789.
 It handles the financial operations of the U.S. government including currency, U.S. savings bonds, foreign assets control, and economic sanctions.

 Many agencies were formerly part of the Treasury Department.
 These include General Land Office, National Bureau of Standards, Coast and Geodetic Survey, Lighthouse Board, Immigration and Naturalization Service, Coast Guard, Public Buildings Service, Federal Supply Service, Secret Service, Bureau of Alcohol, Tobacco, and Firearms, and Bureau of Narcotics.

 Government Documents provides access to an extensive collection of Department of the Treasury publications, including the following series:

-Annual reports of the Secretary of the Treasury (T 1.1:) are also available in the U.S. Congressional Serial Set database (UHM login required).
-Annual reports contain administrative reports about the operations of all of the offices and divisions within the Treasury Department as well as statistics, regulations, and legislation.
+Annual reports of the Secretary of the Treasury (T 1.1:) are also available in FRASER (1789-1980).
+Annual reports contain administrative reports about the operations of all of the offices and divisions within the Treasury Department as well as statistics of receipts and expenditures, regulations, and legislation.

 Federal financial operations

 Financial commitments of the U.S. government

 Circulars (T 1.4:) describe regulations issued by the Department of the Treasury.

 We also have Congressional reports, documents, committee hearings, and prints related to the Department of the Treasury.
 Search for these using ProQuest Congressional (UHM login required).
 Additional documents covering 1910-1932 are available in the Executive Branch Documents microfiche set.
 Please contact a government documents librarian if you have questions about our holdings.